Yuya Matsushita: Biography

 In 2012, Matsushita released his 2nd album, "2U" on February 22, a reference to the fact he was turning 22.
 Dressed up as a butler, Matsushita appeared in his 1st commercial to promote Shionogi's Popon-S Plus, a reference to the role he had as Sebastian Michaelis, the butler in Black Butler.
 Matsushita played the role of Song Sam Dong in the Dream High musical, which is adapted from the hit Korean drama from July 3 to July 20.
 Matsushita also played a supporting role as Kakeru in Pillow Talk ~Bed Of Speculation~ as an oden store manager.
 On December 5, he released "U 〜BEST MUSIC VIDEOS〜" and "U 〜BEST of BEST〜" simultaneously.

 In 2013, he appeared in multiple stage plays, including Bug's Value ~Even More Bursting~, a reprisal of Black Butler: the Most Beautiful Death in the World, The Alucard Show, and My Host-chan S. Having departed from Sony earlier in the year, in July 2013, he launched the label Japanese Dream Records, releasing his 12th single "SWEET LOVE" in the same month.
 Additionally, on August 28, he released the album #musicoverdose under his new label.

 In 2014, Matsushita continued to work mainly in musical theatre, appearing in musicals of Paco and the Magical Book, In the Heights, Tumbling Final, and Black Butler: Lycoris that Blazes the Earth, as well as reprising his role as Vlad in The Alucard Show.
 He also returned to his role as Kageki in Watashi no Host-chan in the special YouTube-based drama series produced by TV Asahi.
 He released digital singles "ETERNAL NOW" on September 27 and "WHISPER MY NAME" on October 18.
 He was awarded "amesta.
 Of The Year 2014" (men's division) on December 15.

 On December 28, he announced that he would be halting his solo activities and forming a four-man group under his label to be known as X4.
 On February 22, they released their debut album "XVISION".
 Matsushita starred in the movie Akegarasu in May 2015.

+On August 24, 2023, it was announced that Matsushita had become affiliated as an artist with the talent agency Amuse Inc.

+In 2025, he is set to play the role of Lola in Kinky Boots.